openhab/org.openhab.binding.zwave/doc/isurpass/dx1wl_0_0.md

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
 Lifeline association group
-1. Include command classes:

-Battery report,
-Notification report,
-Device Reset Locally notification,
-Binary report.
+<p&gt1.
+Include command classes: </p&gt <p&gtBattery report, <br /&gtNotification report, <br /&gtDevice Reset Locally notification, <br /&gtBinary report. </p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Root Device group (Binary Sensor)

 Root Device group (Binary Sensor)
-1-Binary Sensor Command Class: Compatible with 300 series
-2-Binary Sensor reports status of water or no water via Lifeline.
-3-When the sensor detects status change between water and no water, the device will be triggered.
+<p&gt1-Binary Sensor Command Class: Compatible with 300 series <br /&gt2-Binary Sensor reports status of water or no water via Lifeline. <br /&gt3-When the sensor detects status change between water and no water, the device will be triggered.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Root Device group (Binary Sensor)

 Root Device group (Binary Sensor)
-- Binary Sensor Command Class:Compatible with 300 series
-1-Binary Sensor reports the removed status of water sensor.
-2-When the sensor detects status change of tamper, the device will be triggered.
+<p&gt- Binary Sensor Command Class:Compatible with 300 series <br /&gt1-Binary Sensor reports the removed status of water sensor. <br /&gt2-When the sensor detects status change of tamper, the device will be triggered. </p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Root Device group (Water Notification)

 Root Device group (Notification)
-1-Notification reports reports status of detect water or no water via Lifeline.
-2-When the sensor detects status change between water and no water, the device will be triggered.
+<p&gt1-Notification reports reports status of detect water or no water via Lifeline. <br /&gt2-When the sensor detects status change between water and no water, the device will be triggered. </p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Root Device group (Water & Tamper Notification)

 Root Device group (Notification)
-1-Binary Sensor reports the removed status of water sensor
-1-When the sensor detects status change of tamper, the device will be triggered.

-4-Association & Association Group Information
-- Lifeline between controller and the product
-- Supported command classes: Battery report, multilevel sensor, and Device Reset Locally notification.
+<p&gt1-Binary Sensor reports the removed status of water sensor <br /&gt1-When the sensor detects status change of tamper, the device will be triggered.</p&gt <p&gt4-Association & Association Group Information <br /&gt- Lifeline between controller and the product <br /&gt- Supported command classes: Battery report, multilevel sensor, and Device Reset Locally notification.</p&gt

 Association group 5 supports 5 nodes.